Talkala logo

 Talkala Help Center

-This is where you find the real rules: how billing works, why a call might not start, what happens to your balance during a call, and the limits you should know about before you dial.
-No marketing gloss.
-Just how the product actually behaves.
+Find the rules that matter before and after you call: how billing works, why a call might not start, what happens to your balance during a call, and what limits apply.

 The short version